Since one of the most common questions we receive from clients here at IBUSA is…

 - Lower premiums: Term life insurance policies generally have lower premiums than permanent life insurance policies, making them an affordable option for those on a budget.

-- Flexibility: Term life insurance policies may be renewable, which allows the policy to be extended beyond the initial term, and may have a conversion option, which allows the policyholder to convert the policy to a permanent life insurance policy without undergoing additional medical underwriting.
+- Flexibility: Term life insurance policies may be renewable, which allows the policy to be extended beyond the initial term, and may have a conversion option, which enables the policyholder to convert the policy to a permanent life insurance policy without undergoing additional medical underwriting.

 Cons of term life insurance: